Before planning to upgrade from Classic Cloud to Cloud Next, ensure that you see the information in the following sections:

 For additional recommendations about how to test your application after non-production upgrades, see Common Technical Questions when upgrade to Cloud Next.

-If you discover any technical issues after your environments are upgraded to Cloud Next, file a new ticket with Acquia Support and ensure you select an appropriate level of urgency.
+If you discover any technical issues after your environments are upgraded to Cloud Next, create a Support ticket and ensure you select an appropriate level of urgency.
 In the ticket description, include steps to reproduce the problem and a clear summary of how the environment behaved prior to upgrade.

 Important